FrozenSoda/SteelQuiz/README.md

 &NewLine;
 &NewLine;
 ### Additional notes
-- As of now, SteelQuiz will accept any synonym added to the correct translation of a word as the answer when you are asked for the translation.
-This means that you might not learn all the synonyms to a word.
 - The portable version (and the installed version) saves data in '%appdata%\SteelQuiz'.
 - The uninstaller does not remove user data.
 &NewLine;